 we had to manage on exceptions"

-To answer this question, I set out to accurately map our digital footprint and then created a reporting structure for all we could see happening with a potential impact on PostNL.
+To answer this question, I set out to accurately map our attack surface and then created a reporting structure for all we could see happening with a potential impact on PostNL.
 So, we did an assessment over all our entities a few years ago to determine our security maturity level.
-One of the aspects we were focussing on was the digital footprint in its entirety.
+One of the aspects we were focussing on was attack surface management in its entirety.
 At the end of this manual exercise we compared our output to the results from Cybersprint’s platform.
 The conclusion: there really were quite a lot more assets than we thought we had.